aws-samples/aws-cdk-web-administered-apps/README.md

 For the database layer, you can either create a new database on the [Amazon Relational Database Service (RDS)](https://aws.amazon.com/rds/), or you can bring an RDS snapshot and its [Secrets Manager](https://aws.amazon.com/secrets-manager/)-hosted credentials.
 If you have an existing database host, you can also supply your credentials for that in a Secrets Manager secret.

-## Running this project

-Refer to the instructions near the bottom of this README to see instructions about installing CDK and running this CDK project.

 ## Solution details